Larry Olsen (jockey)

 In 2007, Olsen was inducted into the Queensland Racing Hall of Fame.

-Olsen married Townsville-born Maureen in the early 1970s, and remained together until her death caused by cancer, aged 61, on 1 November 2011 at a Gold Coast hospital, exactly 24 years after Olsen's Melbourne Cup victory.
-She was survived by her three children with Olsen, and five grandchildren.
+Olsen married Townsville-born Maureen in the early 1970s, and remained together until her death caused by cancer, aged 61, on 1 November 2011 at a Gold Coast hospital.

+Olsen was a Sky Racing commentator from 1988 until 2014.

+In 2015 Olsen was involved in the Emirates Melbourne Cup tour.